MLS on Apple TV: History

 MLS had requested that its teams not negotiate regional television rights to their matches beyond the 2022 season, suggesting that the league was considering switching to a centralized model for its media rights (more akin to the National Football League and European club leagues such as the Premier League) after its present national television agreements with ESPN, Fox Sports, and Univision expire at the same time.

 On June 14, 2022, MLS announced a 10-year broadcasting deal with Apple Inc. taking effect in the 2023 season, under which it would hold the global over-the-top media rights to the league.
 It marked the second major foray by Apple into professional sports rights, after having launched Major League Baseball's Friday Night Baseball earlier that year.

 The name and United States pricing of the service was announced on November 16, 2022, with availability beginning February 1, 2023, for the start of the season on February 25, 2023.

-To maintain a presence on linear television, MLS reached four-year, non-exclusive rights agreements with Fox Sports (United States for Fox and Fox Deportes) and Bell Media (Canada for TSN and RDS) to carry packages of MLS matches on their networks.
-The contract ended the league's long-term associations with ESPN and Univision; ESPN had been one of Major League Soccer's main media partners since its inception.
-Univision continued to televise select Leagues Cup matches, including exclusive linear coverage of the final.
+To maintain a presence on linear television that would promote the service, MLS reached four-year, non-exclusive rights agreements with Fox Sports (United States for Fox and Fox Deportes) and Bell Media (Canada for TSN and RDS) to carry packages of MLS matches on their networks.
+The contract ended the league's long-term associations with long-time English and Spanish rightsholders ESPN and Univision; ESPN had been one of Major League Soccer's main media partners since its inception.
+Univision continues to televise select Leagues Cup matches, including exclusive linear coverage of the final.
 ESPN and Univision reportedly declined to renew their contracts due to objections to aspects of the Apple contract, as both companies also operate competing streaming platforms (ESPN+—which previously held out-of-market streaming rights—and Vix, respectively), and they would no longer hold exclusive rights to the matches they televise.

-In 2024, MLS Season Pass reached an agreement with U.S. Soccer to air the quarterfinals, semifinals and final of the 2024 U.S. Open Cup.
+In 2024, Apple reached an agreement with U.S. Soccer to air the quarterfinals, semifinals and final of the 2024 U.S. Open Cup.

-On November 13, 2025, it was announced that the MLS Season Pass subscription would be discontinued for the 2026 season, with all MLS content becoming available at no additional charge to all Apple TV subscribers.
-The next day, alongside a related announcement that MLS would shift to a summer-to-spring schedule in 2027 to align itself with European soccer leagues, it was reported that Apple had amended its current MLS contract to end in the 2028–29 season.
+On November 14, 2025, alongside a related announcement that MLS would shift to a summer-to-spring schedule in 2027 to align itself with European soccer leagues, it was reported that Apple had amended its current MLS contract to end in the 2028–29 season.
 Under the new terms, Apple will increase its rights payments over the remaining seasons, paying around $50 million more through 2029 than it would have under the original terms.